Destiny: The Taken King: Reception

 The Taken King received critical acclaim.
 IGN praised the variety of changes across Destiny, as well as the revised direction of the game seen with the expansion, such as an increased focus on characterization and a storyline with clear goals and narrative.
 The new enemies and bosses of The Taken King were also praised for requiring players to build strategies around their unique behaviors, while the bosses themselves were lauded as being "memorable, complex, and nothing like the big bullet sponges we fought last year."
 In conclusion, giving the expansion a 9 out of 10, The Taken King was dubbed "an awesome upgrade that's addressed most of my biggest problems with Destiny over the past year.
 The rewarding loot system, fun enemies, new subclasses, and many quests have kept me busy long after the strong story missions ended."

 Game Informer was similarly positive, acknowledging the more dynamic strike formats, the campaign being a "fun and coherent romp that finally gives the characters of the world personality", the various secrets within the Dreadnaught area, among other changes.
 In conclusion, it was felt that "the improvements to the user interface and quest system alone make the game so much more playable, but they quickly fade to the background once you dig into the content.
 The game is not without some minor annoyances, but the good far outweighs the bad.
 You couldn't pick a better time to try Destiny if you haven't yet.
 The Taken King is a testament to Bungie's craftsmanship and its ability to listen to the feedback from the players who both loved and hated year one."

+Critics contrasted Dinklage's interpretation of Ghost with North's more expressive and player-oriented portrayal of Ghost with Dinklage's original interpretation of the character.
+Miller observed that North retained some vocal qualities associated with Dinklage's performance but produced a character who appeared more emotionally engaged and communicated more naturally with other members of the cast.
+Peckham described the decision to replace every existing recording as "unusually comprehensive recasting", a response to both practical casting difficulties and the widespread criticism of the original portrayal, noting that the online nature of Destiny meant Dinklage's performance would no longer be accessible within the updated game.
+Cameron Kunzelman from Vice viewed North's interpretation of Ghost as existing primarily to present the world as exciting and affirm the importance of the player.
+Kunzelman preferred the implied history and detachment of Dinklage's interpretation which he characterised as world-weary, historically situated and emotionally independent of the player.